omartineau/dairybot/README.md

 The bot that makes your team happy !

-DairyBot is a recognition system for Slack : your team members reward each other and win gifts.
+DairyBot is a recognition system for Slack : your team members reward each others and win gifts.

 **Made with ♥ in Normady, France.**

 ## How it works

-​Every days, each team member recives :hatching_chick: that can be used to reward your colleagues.
+​Every days, each team member recives a :hatching_chick: that can be used to reward your colleagues.
 Send recognition in a channel (public or private)

 > ​A big thanks :hatching_chick: to @john that help me to convince a prospect.